-Arkansas State Law, Act 141 of 1987, requires college students born after 1/1/57 to provide proof of immunity against measles, mumps, and rubella within 30 calendar days of enrollment.
-Two MMR immunizations are required.
+Arkansas State Law, Act 141 of 1987, requires college students born after 1/1/57 to provide proof of two MMR Immunizations or immunity against measles, mumps, and rubella within 30 calendar days of enrollment.
 Exemptions shall be granted only by the Department of Health and must be applied for each academic year.
 Forms can be obtained by e-mail only at www.immunization.section@arkansas.gov after July 1, each year.